Because You Care: Making the Most of Your Business Transition

 - The Goal.
 The long goal is simple – optimize the transfer of the hard-earned wealth from the business to family, and possibly to charity, in a way that positions family members for a successful experience with wealth and delays and minimizes taxes (income, gift, estate, and generation-skipping transfer) to the greatest extent possible.
 Surprisingly, we have an ally in the Internal Revenue Code (“Code”) in achieving this goal.

 - The Time.
 The earlier the start, the greater the benefits, but it is never too late to begin.
-In 2021 an individual can transfer up to $11.7 million ($23.4 million for a married couple) free of gift, estate and generation-skipping transfer tax.
-This is an historic high level and is not expected to continue.
+In 2022 an individual can transfer up to $12.06 million ($24.12 million for a married couple) free of gift, estate, and generation-skipping transfer tax.
+This amount is scheduled to increase to $12.92 million in 2023 ($25.84 million for a married couple), but under current law will drop precipitously to $5 million, adjusted for inflation, in 2026.
 In addition, the Code currently provides for the deferral of capital gain on the sale of stock to an ESOP if certain conditions are met.
 This deferral will become of increased significance if (some would say when) the tax rate on capital gain increases.
 On the other hand, recognizing capital gain when rates are lower (rather than deferring) will in some instances be preferred.
 The time to run the numbers for the business owner personally is well in advance of the flurry of the transaction.

 - The Way.
 A combination of partnership, limited liability company, and trust planning, stock transfers, and tax elections provide for the optimization for family and minimization of tax.